 “We accept that to build trust, we will have to make changes in our own attitudes, in our actions, and in our ways of working with the local communities,” he says.

 So far, no spills or leakages have been detected from Alunorte’s bauxite residue deposits after the extreme rain event in February.

 As a precautionary measure to alleviate pressure on the water treatment plant, Alunorte discharged rainwater from within the refinery through the Canal Velho.
 Due to a power failure on February 17, a release of diluted caustic soda from within the plant was mixed with rain water from the factory area before entering a water holding pond, with overflow into Canal Velho.
 Alunorte had applied for a license to use Canal Velho in extraordinary circumstances.
 However, at the time of the discharges, the plant did not have a license for such an activity, and has notified authorities about the discharges.

 Hydro has commissioned Brazilian environmental consultancy SGW Services to conduct a fully independent review, in addition to a review by an internal expert task force.
 Both are expected to report their conclusions and recommendations on April 9.

 “Regardless of the conclusions from the reviews, we are already committed to working with authorities, neighboring communities and local partners, investing in proper water supply,” says Brandtzæg.

-Hydro is South America’s biggest aluminum company after acquiring Brazilian mining company Vale’s aluminum assets in the northern state of Pará in 2011.
+Hydro is South America’s biggest aluminium company after acquiring Brazilian mining company Vale’s aluminium assets in the northern state of Pará in 2011.
 Alunorte is the world’s largest alumina refinery, employs around 2,000 people and has a nameplate capacity of an annual 6.3 million tonnes.
 Hydro owns 92.1 percent of Alunorte.